Lullabot/drainpipe/README.md

 ## Release

+When making a release, increase the version based on https://semver.org/

+> MAJOR version when you make incompatible API changes
+> MINOR version when you add functionality in a backward compatible manner
+> PATCH version when you make backward compatible bug fixes

+Specifically for drainpipe, when a new "check" is added, that might break builds in projects, that would usually be a MINOR release, with a release note about the change.

+Before making a new release, post in the lullabot internal #devops slack channel to coordinate with other maintainers.

 The https://github.com/Lullabot/drainpipe/actions/workflows/DrainpipeDev.yml action needs some manual follow-ups to remove the branch name, so that the tag and branch name being the same doesn't cause complications.

-Before making a new release, post in the lullabot internal #devops slack channel to coordinate with other maintainers.